Rationale for the Iraq War: Weapons of mass destruction

-Secretary of State Powell said in his 5 February 2003 presentation to the UN Security Council: On 11 February 2003, FBI Director Robert Mueller testified to Congress that "Iraq has moved to the top of my list.
+On 11 February 2003, FBI Director Robert Mueller testified to Congress that "Iraq has moved to the top of my list.
 As we previously briefed this Committee, Iraq's weapons of mass destruction program poses a clear threat to our national security, a threat that will certainly increase in the event of future military action against Iraq.
 Baghdad has the capability and, we presume, the will to use biological, chemical, or radiological weapons against US domestic targets in the event of a US invasion."

+In a radio speech delivered on 8 March 2003, George W. Bush said: “The attacks of September 11, 2001, showed what the enemies of America did with four airplanes.
+We will not wait to see what terrorists or terror states could do with weapons of mass destruction.”

-On 10 April 2003, White House press secretary Ari Fleischer reiterated that, "But make no mistakeas I said earlierwe have high confidence that they have weapons of mass destruction.
-That is what this war was about and it is about.
+On 10 April 2003, White House press secretary Ari Fleischer reiterated "...we have high confidence that they have weapons of mass destruction.
+That is what this war was about, and it is about.
 And we have high confidence it will be found."
 Despite the Bush administration's consistent assertion that Iraqi weapons programs justified an invasion, former Deputy Secretary of Defense Paul Wolfowitz later cast doubt on the administration's conviction behind this rationale by saying in a May 2003 interview: "For bureaucratic reasons, we settled on one issue – weapons of mass destruction – because it was the one reason everyone could agree on."

-After the invasion, despite an exhaustive search led by the Iraq Survey Group involving a more than 1,400 member team, no evidence of Iraqi weapons programs was found.
-On the contrary, the investigation concluded that Iraq had destroyed all major stockpiles of weapons of mass destruction and ceased production in 1991 when sanctions were imposed.
+After the invasion, despite an exhaustive search led by the Iraq Survey Group involving a more than 1,400-member team, no evidence of Iraqi weapons programs was found.
+The investigation concluded that Iraq had destroyed all major stockpiles of weapons of mass destruction and ceased production in 1991 when sanctions were imposed.
 The failure to find evidence of Iraqi weapons programs following the invasion led to considerable controversy in the United States and worldwide, including claims by critics of the war that the Bush and Blair administrations deliberately manipulated and misused intelligence to push for an invasion.

 UN inspections before the invasion

 Between 1991 and 1998, the United Nations Security Council tasked the United Nations Special Commission on Disarmament (UNSCOM) with finding and destroying Iraq's weapons of mass destruction.
-In 1996, UNSCOM discovered evidence of continued biological weapons research and supervised destruction of the Al Hakum biological weapons production site – allegedly converted to a chicken feed plant, but retaining its barbed wire fences and antiaircraft defenses.
+In 1996, UNSCOM discovered evidence of continued biological weapons research and supervised destruction of the Al Hakum biological weapons production site – allegedly converted to a chicken feed plant, but retaining its barbed wire fences and anti-aircraft defenses.
 In 1998, Scott Ritter, leader of a UNSCOM inspection team, found gaps in the prisoner records of Abu Ghraib when investigating allegations that prisoners had been used to test anthrax weapons.
 Asked to explain the missing documents, the Iraqi government charged that Ritter was working for the CIA and refused to cooperate further with UNSCOM.